Maud Titterton: Golf career

-The 1908 Womens Amateur Championship was played on the Old Course at St Andrews.
+The 1908 Women's Amateur Championship was played on the Old Course at St Andrews.
 As usual the Women's Home Internationals were played first, Titterton playing again for England.
 The result was decided by the match against Scotland on the second day, Scotland winning 6 matches to 3, Titterton losing to Elsie Grant Suttie.
 Titterton had a bye in the first round and won her three matches on the opening two days, none going past the 16th hole.
 She had two close matches on the third day.
 In the morning she beat Bertha Thompson by one hole and then beat Elsie Kyle at the 24th hole.
 She beat Cecil Leitch by one hole in the semi-finals and met Dorothy Campbell in the final.
 The match was delayed because Campbell's semi-final match had gone to the 22nd hole.
 Titterton was three up with five to play but Campbell won three of the next four holes to level the match.
 The 18th was halved taking the match to extra holes.
 Titterton made a 4 at the first hole to win a close match.
 The following month, Titterton and Campbell met in the quarter-finals of the Scottish Women's Amateur Championship.
 Campbell won a close match by one hole and went on to win the title.

 Titterton withdrew from the 1909 championship following the death of her fiance.
 She played in the 1910 Women's Home Internationals at Westward Ho!, winning all her three matches, but lost in the first round of the championship, 2&1 to Mabel Harrison.
 Titterton withdrew from the 1911 championship following the death of her father.

-Titterton played in the 1912 Womens Amateur Championship at Turnberry, competing as Mrs Gibb.
+Titterton played in the 1912 Women's Amateur Championship at Turnberry, competing as Mrs Gibb.
 She competed in the Women's Home Internationals.
 She lost her two matches on the first day and missed the final day match against Scotland through illness.
 In the championship she met Winifred Martin Smith in the first round, losing at the 19th hole.